randomir/envie/README.rst

     #!/usr/bin/env envie
     import os
-    print(os.getenv("VIRTUAL_ENV"))
+    print(os.getenv("VIRTUAL_ENV"))     # test we're running in project env

+or, just import it at the beginning of your Python program:

+    #!/usr/bin/python
+    import envie.require

-and in each of these cases the Python script will be executed in the closest virtual environment (for the definition of the closest environment see below, section `Change/activate environment`).
+and in each of these cases the Python script will be executed in the closest virtual environment (for the definition of the *closest environment* see below, section `Change/activate environment`).